Here's me opening a case of K Rations during some winter re-enactment.

 Although you probably can find a chocolate bar that will fit, it will be worth it to make a mold yourself if you are planning on making more K Ration sets.

-1/8" long, 1 9/32" wide and 13/16" high, shaped with sanding paper.
+The model is made from a block of plaster sized 3 1/8" long, 1 9/32" wide and 13/16" high, shaped with sanding paper.
 This block has slightly sloping sides with rounded ends and two serrations on the top.

 Breakfast comes with four sugar tablets, so either Jack Frost or Dominos will be included.
 For dinner the 23 grams carton is used.
 Four blank sugar tablets wrappings will be included extra as an alternative for variety.